jevpr/Grapple/README.md

 - search for lessons using a specific key word or tag name, so that I can quickly find relevant material.
 - open a lesson and view its content, so that I can study the material in detail.
  - add personal notes to a lesson, so that I can refer to key points later.
- - comment on kessons, so that I can ask questions or discuss the topic with others.
+ - comment on lessons, so that I can ask questions or discuss the topic with others.

 <br>